Once upon a time, there was a beautiful princess. (Funny, there never seems to be an ugly princess).

-As the ‘badness’ is within us, we cannot wait for that magical dragon, knight in shining armor, parent, friend or partner to help us get rid of it.
+As the ‘badness’ is within us, we cannot wait for that magical dragon, a knight in shining armour, parent, friend or partner to help us get rid of it.
 That job is for us alone.

 FINDING FREEDOM IN A FAIRY TALE